prashantmahabare/pm-install-elasticrepo/README.md

 Author Information
 ------------------

-This role was created in 2020 by DevOps Prashant Mahabare, author of Ansible for DevOps.
+This role was created in 2020 by DevOps engineer Prashant Mahabare, author of Ansible for DevOps.